11 Investigator Responsibilities

 - seek IRB assistance when in doubt about whether proposed research requires IRB review;

-As stated above, one component of a comprehensive human research protection program is an education program for all individuals involved with research participants.
-Brown University is committed to providing training and an on-going educational process for investigators and members of their research team related to ethical concerns and regulatory and institutional requirements for the protection of human participants.
+A critical component of a comprehensive human research protection program (HRPP) is an education course for all individuals engaged in research with human participants.
+Brown University is committed to providing training and education for investigators and members of their research team related to ethical concerns, and regulatory and institutional requirements for the protection of human participants.

-Research personnel include principal investigators, co-investigators, faculty advisors for student investigators, research assistants, and any research team members who have contact with research participants and/or their research data and identifiers.
+For purposes of this section and sub-sections, “research team, research personnel, and key personnel” includes: principal investigators, co-investigators, faculty advisors for student investigators, research assistants, and any research team member who has contact with human research participants and/or their research data and identifiers.

-While research protocols and applications for continuing review will be accepted and reviewed if the Principal Investigator does not hold a current certification of training, final approval will not be granted until the PI has completed the initial education requirement (or the continuing education requirement once the initial education requirement has been satisfied).
+New research protocols, amendments, and applications for continuing review will not be approved or exemption granted by the IRB if the PI or their advisor (if applicable) does not hold a current certification of training.
+Final approval of any submission will not be granted until the PI and/or advisor (if applicable) has completed the initial education requirement (or the continuing education requirement once the initial education requirement has been satisfied).